-BEFORE PL ANTING September- November Collect soil samples from fields for nematode assay to determine risk of nematode damage in fields to be planted with peanut next year.
+September- November Collect soil samples from fields for nematode assay to determine risk of nematode damage in fields to be planted with peanut next year.
 Assay forms, sample bags, and instructions are available at the Tidewater AREC, and the contact person is Dr. Hillary Mehl (hlmehl@vt.edu).
-A service charge of \$11 is due at the time of submission of samples to lab.
 January Soil test: Soil Testing Laboratory results will show if a nutrient is low or high; alternatively compare soil test values with the sufficiency levels in Peanut Fertility Checklist table.
+Lime application, if needed.
 February Take advantage of invited, out-of-state speakers on peanut production at the State Peanut Production Meeting.
 Plan land preparation for conventional tillage.
 March Early decisions on variety selection.
 The Peanut Variety and Quality Evaluation books may help you with the decision.
 Electronic copies are available at http://pubs.ext.vt.edu/category/crops.html.

-forecast is for warming temperatures.

-30 days pre-plant, burn down weeds or cover crop for strip-tillage.

-If Vapam fumigation is needed for CBR control, it should go out at least 14 days pre-plant when there is good soil moisture, minimal risk of rain within 3 days of application, and soil temperature is at least 60° F and
+Early April 30 days pre-plant, burn down weeds or cover crop for strip-tillage.
+Late April If Vapam fumigation is needed for CBR control, it should go out at least 14 days pre-plant when there is good soil moisture, minimal risk of rain within 3 days of application, and soil temperature is at least 60° F and forecast is for warming temperatures.